electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 To track the current temperature and humidity we will create a Salesforce *Custom Object* and put readings data to it every 15 seconds using Salesforce *Platform Events*.

 This example will also *open a Case* in Salesforce using *IoT Explorer Orchestration* if:
-1. the refrigerator door is opened for more than 30 seconds (??? predefined threshold), or
+1. the refrigerator door is opened for more than a predefined threshold, or
-2. the temperature is over predefined threshold, or
+2. the temperature is over a predefined threshold, or
-3. the relative humidity is over predefined threshold.
+3. the relative humidity is over a predefined threshold.

+All thresholds are defined later, at the step when you setup *IoT Explorer Orchestration*.

 ### Step 1: Intro - What you need